elisabethirgens/booster2017-svg/README.md

 big city / small town / countryside / seaside and sailboats / under water / over the clouds

-a day at the beach / island 🌴 / river / winding road / lone tree / desert 🐪 / on the moon / in space / on a distant planet / up in heaven / down in hell
+a day at the beach / island 🌴 / river / winding road / lone tree / desert 🐪 / on the moon / in space / on a distant planet / up in heaven / down in hell 😈

-Bergen / Oslo / New Delhi / Paris / London / Golden Gate bridge / pyramids in Egypt / Antarctica 🐧
+Bergen / Oslo / New Delhi / Paris / London / Golden Gate bridge / pyramids in Egypt / Antarctica 🐧 / any actual geographic location

-*Think about if it is:* day, night, sunset, cloudy, snowing, winter, summer, or a total fantasy scene with green sky and pink mountains?!
+*Think about if it is:* day, night, sunset, cloudy, snowing, winter, summer, or a total abstract fantasy scene with green sky and pink mountains?!
+Want to recreate a famous work of art?!

-*Are there some…* trees? birds? clouds? famous landmarks? river, road or who knows, maybe an erupting volcano?
+**Are there some…** trees? birds? clouds? famous landmarks? river, road or who knows, maybe an erupting volcano?

 ## Useful links